Copy and paste the below script into your own website or blog to embed this book.

 Birmingham’s train station opens into a vast concrete square.
 Businesspeople paced while waiting for their Ubers.
 Pairs of graying matrons picked their way across the slick pavement, arms linked.
 Knots of high-ponytailed teenage girls chattered, heading for the mall in the station.
 Scanning for Nicola, I instinctively fell back on stereotype and found myself looking around for someone severe and unsmiling, perhaps in a black burqa.
 But then I saw a figure across the square waving cheerily and clipping briskly toward me in stiletto heels.

 Carla Power is the author of If the Oceans Were Ink, a finalist for both the Pulitzer Prize and the National Book Award.
-She began her journalistic career at Newsweek in the 1990s.
-Her reportage and essays have appeared in numerous publications, including Time, The New York Times, Foreign Policy, Vogue, Vanity Fair, and The Guardian.
+She was raised in St. Louis, with years in Iran, India, Afghanistan, Egypt, and Italy.
+Her work has appeared in numerous publications, including Time, The New York Times, Foreign Policy, Vogue, Vanity Fair, and The Guardian.
 She lives with her family in East Sussex, England.